Bira/octopus-carnival/_posts/2016-10-15-pathfinder-df-cleric.md

   - character
 ---

+**Update**: This is the GURPS Dungeon Fantasy version of the character.
+If you want to see a version for the Dungeon Fantasy RPG, click [here][6].

 Welcome back to our series of conversions of Pathfinder's Iconic Characters to **GURPS Dungeon Fantasy**!
 This is the third post in the series.
 Previous entries can be found here: